About the International and National (Out-of-State) Orientation Program

 - Any questions regarding dining options can be answered during the Student Housing presentation or by a Dining Manager during the meal times in the Dining Commons, during the International and National Orientation schedule.

 - Students with special dietary concerns can discuss nutrition guidance, dining accessibility and accommodations with Linda Adams, Sodexo Dietitian, during Orientation by making an advanced appointment.
 Learn more about healthy eating options and contact Linda by exploring the Dietitian Services site or by calling 530-752-9604.

-The registration deadline for International and National Orientation is July 15.
-International and National Orientation occurs in two phases and includes drop-in advising over the phone or internet in August and on-campus orientation the week before fall quarter begins.
+The registration deadline for International and National Orientation is July 1.
+International and National Orientation occurs in two phases and includes drop-in advising over the phone or internet in August and an on-campus orientation the week before fall quarter begins.

 Students participating in International and National Orientation will have the opportunity to receive drop-in, remote advising (telephone, internet chat, skype) if they need any assistance in registering for classes.
 All students will receive advising materials through their UC Davis email account that they should review prior to registering for classes.
 All new students should regularly check their UC Davis email account as this is the primary communication between the university and students.